joshbeckman/andjosh.github.io/about.md

 Before that, I was the first engineering hire at [Aggrego](//aggrego.com), a kind of startup incubator.

 And before that, I used to be a photojournalist, an EMT, and a construction worker.
+I studied Neuroscience and machine learning at the University of Illinois.

 You can [book time to meet](//calendly.com/andjosh/30min) and we'll become great friends.